MatthewBrannon/DOP-C02_Notes/Domain III - Resilient Cloud Solutions/DynamoDB.md

 ## **Amazon DynamoDB Security**

 - Encryption
-    - Encrypts your data at rest using an AWS Key Management Service (AWS KMS) managed encryption key for DynamoDB.
+    - Encrypts your data at rest using an AWS [[KMS]] managed encryption key for DynamoDB.
     - Encryption at rest can be enabled only when you are creating a new DynamoDB table.
     - After encryption at rest is enabled, it can’t be disabled.
     - Uses AES-256 encryption.